krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 #### Account A grants S3 bucket access to Account B. An IAM user belonging to Account B needs access to that bucket.
 What steps need to be performed for this to work?

 Account B can delegate access to its users.

+#### A social media application needs to store 1000s of objects.
+The average size of each object is 20 KB size, and it needs to be immediately accessible when needed.
+The older objects are accessed less frequently.
+What storage would be suitable for this requirement at the lowest cost?

+Object size is 20 KB and needs to be immediately accessible.
+Standard-IA, One Zone-IA, Glacier Instant Retrieval all have a 128 KB minimum charge.
+Standard provides the required performance at the lowest cost for this example

+#### A team is currently using the S3 Standard class for all their storage.
+The data in the bucket are used by different groups in the organization, and there is no clear visibility on the percentage of data accessed.
+What tool can you use to generate reports on the usage of data automatically?

+__Storage Class Analysis__ can continuously monitor your bucket and track how your objects are accessed over time.
+This tool generates detailed reports on the percentage of data retrieved and by age groups.
+You can use this report to manage lifecycle policies.

+#### A game developer is planning to use S3 to store important game statistics for each user.
+The traffic could reach 1000s of GET and PUT requests per second with millions of users.
+Which of these key naming conventions would scale to support the traffic?

+S3 is a distributed cluster of storage nodes that automatically scales to support the traffic.
+S3 uses the object key to select the node.
+When several objects share the same key prefix, there is a high likelihood of these objects landing in a small set of nodes.
+Among these choices, __/userID/gametitle/stats.txt ensures there is a large number of unique prefixes__.

+#### Your department got a legal hold notice from the company's legal department to preserve all the evidence and documents in the S3 bucket.
+The data should be protected from modification and deletion for three years.
+All buckets currently have lifecycle policies that automatically purge data at varying intervals.
+What would you do?

+Configure a retention period of three years in __Compliance Mode__ for each object.
+This will ensure current object versions are protected from modification and deletion.

+Governance mode is not the right choice as administrators, and other users with S3:* permission on the bucket would be able to remove the object version.
+A legal hold may be possible; however, people with s3:PutObjectLegalHold permission can disable the legal hold and then delete the object

+#### What feature can you use to protect the data in S3 Data Lake if someone accidentally makes the S3 Bucket public?

+With __S3 Server Side Encryption using Customer Master Key__, the user needs permission to access the bucket or object and the customer master key.
+So, even when the bucket is made public, only the users who have access to the customer master key can access the object.

+With default keys, S3 automatically decrypts data for anyone who has permission to access the bucket

 ## DNS, Caching and Performance Optimization <a id="DNS"></a>